zgoad1/Hauke/README.md

 - uhhhh tristan is fat: the game files, including all assets and code

 ## How to Play
-- Download all the files in one of the numbered test build folders.
-Place them all in the same folder and run the .exe.
+- Download the .zip of the desired test build (higher numbers are more recent).
+Extract all files and run the .exe (make sure all extracted files are in the same folder).

 ***Controls***
 - *WASD: move*